IdoBouskila/live-chat-app/README.md

 A Real-Time Chat that allows users to join chat rooms and communicate with each other instantly.
 <br>
-built using Node.js & Socket.IO & React, and Styled-Components.
+Built using Node.js & Socket.IO & React, and Styled-Components.

 ## Preview